 Omega-3 fatty acids may be given in the forms of simple fish oil mixed in their food or drinks but many parents have had success using Nordic Omega-3 Fishies (made by Nordic Naturals).
 It is an orange flavored jello-like gummy, and 2 per day provides 600 mg of omega-3 fatty acids.

 If the children don’t like the fishies the only real option is giving them a high quality liquid fish oil.
 I don’t recommend fermented fish oil.
-And when dosing I tend to increase the dose of omega-3 is the children are older (600 mg per day for 3-5 year olds, up to 3000-4000 mg per day in teenagers).
-When in doubt, I favor a high dose.
+And when dosing I tend to increase the dose of omega-3 is the children are older (specific dose for varying ages of children can be found in The Nemechek Protocol for Autism and Developmental Disorders) When in doubt, I favor a high dose.

 If children have difficulty with diarrhea or prior problems with fish oil causing diarrhea, I have the kids start inulin fiber alone for 2-3 weeks in order to let the gut bacteria balance out, and then slowly increase the dose of fish oil and usually the tolerance is much better.

 Whether the parents use Nordic Fishies or or another brand of liquid fish oil, I recommend they buy a high-quality brand as there is a very high level of fraud in the supplement industry.

 All families are asked to cook their foods in domestic extra virgin olive oil (EVOO).
 EVOO contains 70% oleic acid, and oleic acid reverses the underlying inflammation coming from excessive linoleic acid toxicity.
 (Watch my screencast for more information on the benefit of olive oil.)